CANewbould/OOP-and-Euphoria/README.md

 Clearly there is no limit to the extensibility of this development and users are encouraged to develop their own specialist modules to augment the core provided here.

-For completeness, the repository contains two extension libraries for creating interfaces.
+For completeness, the repository contains three extension libraries for creating interfaces.
 These sit "on top" of the basic material and are:

-* *io.e*: a library providing basic Input/Output facilities
+* *file.e*: a library providing basic Input/Output facilities for files.
+It parallels the Python file objects library to quite an extent
+* *os.e*: a library providing Operating System-level file management.
+It parallels the Python os library to some extent
 * *japi.ew*: a library that provides a Graphical User Interface (GUI).
 This accesses the Java Swing toolkit.
+(There is also a very small support library //japi.e//, which handles library access and provides some useful system-level resources outside the Swing library.)